Choose a bid for your Display Network campaign

 When you go to your campaign ad groups, you'll see the "Bidding" drop-down menu above the statistics table on the Display Network tab.
 From this menu, you'll be able to set bid adjustments for one targeting method in your ad group.

 NoteGoogle may charge you a service fee if your campaign targets interest categories on the Display Network.
-If you're charged a service fee, your maximum bid is reduced before the auction and the fee is added to the closing auction price.
+If you're charged a service fee, then your maximum bid is reduced before the auction and the fee is added to the closing auction price.
 Learn more about the Display Network ad auction.